Stanley Sue: Biography

+Contributions

+In 1972, Sue co-founded the Asian American Psychological Association (AAPA) alongside his brother Derald Wing Sue and other colleagues, creating one of the first professional spaces dedicated to Asian American mental health.
+From 1988 to 2001, he served as the founding director of the National Research Center on Asian American Mental Health, funded by the National Institute of Mental Health, which trained scholars and produced pioneering research.

+In 2001, Sue was appointed science editor for the U.S. Surgeon General’s supplement Mental Health: Culture, Race, and Ethnicity, a landmark report that highlighted racial disparities in mental health care and pushed cultural competence into national policy conversations.

+He helped push the idea of cultural competence, that therapists need to take into account the client’s cultural background for treatment to be effective.
+He also introduced the concepts of therapist credibility and giving, demonstrating how these processes can build trust and make therapy more effective for minority clients.

 Research

-Sue's work is dedicated to ethnic minorities and the difficulties they face in receiving treatment for mental health issues and how they may struggle in society due to discrimination and prejudice.
-Sue has raised awareness of these issues and has brought his research to medical committees to advocate for change.
+Sue's work was dedicated to ethnic minorities and the difficulties they face in receiving treatment for mental health issues and how they may struggle in society due to discrimination and prejudice.
+Sue raised awareness of these issues and brought his research to medical committees to advocate for change.

 In pioneering research, Sue and his colleague Herman McKinney followed over 14,000 clients in 17 community mental health agencies located in King County in the State of Washington.
-The researchers observed out that Black clients receiving treatment tended to drop out much earlier than White clients.
+The researchers observed that Black clients receiving treatment tended to drop out much earlier than White clients.
 Sue offered ideas on how to properly address this issue while raising awareness that the situation was even happening in the first place.
 Sue also brought to light that there may be a lack of transparency and connection in how a therapist works with a minority client.
 In doing so, Sue identified holes that were present in the field of psychology regarding the treatment of ethnic minorities and addressed the problem by advocating for multicultural competence in mental health care.

+In 2003, in In Defense of Cultural Competency in Psychotherapy and Treatment, Sue responded to critics by defending cultural competence as both a scientific and ethical responsibility, balancing the need for research with the urgency of ongoing disparities.